btwonion/moredetails/README.md

 This mod aims to provide all the information you need on your ingame hud.
 All the components are highly customizable in coloring, formatting and placing.

+## !!!
+Archived in favor of https://modrinth.com/mod/customhud and my lack of time.

 ## Current components

 - FPS